-The proposed joint procurement may affect existing providers of organics processing services to the Councils, but these service providers will not be precluded from participating in the joint procurement.
-A list of the current service providers is set out in Annexure A. As discussed in more detail below, it is in fact hoped that the proposed procurement will provide opportunities for the local businesses currently providing services to find increased opportunities in an environment of aggregated waste quantities, either directly or in partnership with other suppliers.
-Preliminary market research also indicates that businesses such as CONFIDENTIAL are likely to have an interest in developing products derived from processing of organics.
+The proposed joint procurement may affect existing providers of Residual Waste processing and disposal services to the Councils, but these service providers will not be precluded from participating in the joint procurement.
+A list of the current service providers and their details is set out in Annexure A. As discussed in more detail below, it is in fact hoped that the proposed procurement will provide opportunities for a number of the local businesses currently providing services to find increased opportunities in an environment of aggregated waste quantities, either directly or in partnership with other suppliers.